University of Birmingham Medical School RFC

 University of Birmingham Medical School RFC (UBMSRFC), 'The Birmingham Medics' is an English Rugby Union club based in Birmingham who play in both the National Medical Schools Cup (which they are twice champions of) and the West Midlands Reserve Team League.

 The club is formed primarily by medical and medical sciences students from the University of Birmingham, but also has numerous members studying other degree courses at the University of Birmingham.

 The 1st XV has experience considerable success across its history, twice winning the National medical Schools Cup and twice beating the University of Birmingham 1st XV in the official Birmingham Rugby Varsity.

-Alongside the 1st XV, the 2nd XV 'The Airsharks' regularly play on a Saturdays and Wednesdays against local university and club sides and have won the 'Brum Cup' (the University of Birmingham intramural rugby cup) on numerous occasions.

 History

 Almost every Medical School in the United Kingdom has a rugby union team; some are as old as the game itself whereas others were formed much more recently.
 The rugby club at Birmingham Medical School was officially started in 1958 and is well established in both the sporting and social sides of Medical School life.
 However, there is evidence in the archives of a Medical School rugby team from 1921, however very little is known about this.